 At Katherine Warington we aim to provide feedback that has a real impact on learning.

-- We see feedback as incorporating all the different ways in which students (and any other interested parties) receive updates on the effort and/or progress they are making on their learning.
+- At KWS we see feedback as incorporating all the different ways in which students (and any other interested parties) receive updates on the effort and/or progress they are making on their learning.

 - We believe that all feedback should be effective in either improving learning or celebrating successes, otherwise it is not worth the time taken to give it.

 - Our focus for feedback is on learning (which has been defined by cognitive psychology to be an alteration in long-term memory) rather than performance (which is a temporary fluctuation in knowledge which can be observed and measured during and immediately after acquisition).

 This covers ‘assessment for learning’, though we prefer the term responsive teaching.
 It is about our teachers carefully planning well sequenced lessons with clear objectives.
 It is about them taking time to plan for cognitive load and the right questions to check understanding, so they can adapt delivery and ensure students’ secure knowledge.
 Two ways that teachers can assess during a lesson is through observations and questioning .
 Both need to be intentionally planned. see page 3 for more detail.

 Some might call this a ‘marking policy’, at Katherine Warington its a cycle to systematically review students’ work.
 We apply a literacy marking code to some work, and always note an effort grade but our real focus is on what we do next.
 We use the review as a springboard to plan actions that will improve learning.
 What these resulting actions look like varies based on the subject and the students’ needs.
 See page 4 for more detail.